nus-cs2103-AY2122S2/ip/README.md

 - [ ] Managing deadlines (coming soon)
 - [ ]  Reminders (coming soon)

-If you Java programmer, you can use it to practice Java too.
+If you are Java programmer, you can use it to practice Java too.
 Here's the `main` method:

 ```ruby
 public static void main(String[] args) throws IOException, ClassNotFoundException {